How to Grill Skin-On Chicken – Perfect Every Time

 • Binder – You can use a light amount of olive oil to help the seasoning stick to the chicken.

 • Glaze – An optional finish for the chicken is a BBQ Glaze using your favorite BBQ sauce recipe.
 Add the glaze at the end of the cooking process to avoid burning.
-Our two favorite are our Sweet BBQ Sauce and our Red Wine BBQ Sauce.
+Our two favorites are our Sweet BBQ Sauce and our Red Wine BBQ Sauce.

 Best Part Of Chicken For Grilling